ydb-platform/ydb/ydb/docs/en/core/concepts/cluster/_includes/common_scheme_ydb/nodes.md

 ## Nodes {#nodes}

 One {{ ydb-short-name }} installation consists of a *cluster* that is divided into *nodes*.
-A node is a single process in the system, usually kikimr.
+A node is a single process in the system, usually ydbd.
 This node is part of a cluster and can exchange data with its other nodes via *Interconnect*.
 Each *node* has its own ID which is usually named NodeId.
 NodeID is a 20-bit integer equal to or greater than 1.
 NodeID 0 is reserved for internal needs and usually indicates the current node or no node.

 A number of services are run on each node and implemented via *actors*.